eschlenz/Jenkins-To-Particle-Cloud/README.md

 This project serves a *very* specific use case.
 That is, to query for the status of all jobs on a Jenkins server, and relay that information to the Particle Cloud API.
 It exists so that a Particle IoT device can receive such events through Particle's subscription service.
 Chances are, you have no need for such a specific project.
 If, by chance, you do... well... here you go!

+# Format of the Data Sent to the Particle Cloud API

+There is a specific format for the data published to a subscription on the Particle Cloud.
+It is an intentionally small payload.
+The format of the data is simply: `"<Build Status>:<Job Name>"`.
+For example: `"SUCCESS:MyJenkinsJob"`.

 # Building the App

 From your terminal, navigate into the `jacksonsync` directory.
 Then simply run `./gradlew clean build`.